-Only use P Offshore banking unit adjustment if the company has been declared to be an offshore banking unit (OBU) by the Treasurer under subsection 128AE(2) of the ITAA 1936.
-Otherwise disregard P Offshore banking unit adjustment.
+Only use P Offshore banking unit adjustment if the company has been declared to be an offshore banking unit (OBU) by the Treasurer under subsection 128AE(2) of the ITAA 1936 - otherwise disregard P Offshore banking unit adjustment.

-If you complete P, you might have to complete an International dealings schedule - financial services 2011.
-For more information, see International dealings schedule - financial services instructions 2011 at www.ato.gov.au
+If you complete P, you are required to complete an International dealings schedule 2012.
+For more information, go to www.ato.gov.au and search for International dealings schedule instructions 2012.